OutOfBandDevelopment/Samples/HandyClasses/README.md

 This will even work with IQueriable<> from Entity Framework.
 All fields and columns are quoted and escaped based on [RFC 4180](https://tools.ietf.org/html/rfc4180).
 Underscores in property names will be converted to spaces for field labels.

+## IniFile

+IniFile is a wrapper around the Win32 operations for reading and writing from INI files.